-Electronic cigarettes, in the form of vape pens or, are more popular than ever, especially among high school students.
-E-cigarette use among teenagers has been increasing nationally, and according to a 2015 study by Yale University researchers, 27.9% of high school students reported using e-cigarettes.
+Electronic cigarettes in the form of vape pens and cartridges are more popular than ever, especially among high school students.
+E-cigarette use among teenagers has been rapidly increasing nationally, with more than 32% of 10th graders reporting vaping in the past year, according to the National Institute on Drug Abuse.
 “The good news is that middle and high school kids understand the health risks of smoking cigarettes,” says Dr. Laura Offutt, founder of online teen health resource Real Talk with Dr. Offutt.
 “Unfortunately, they’ve also absorbed the marketing message that e-cigarettes are a safer, healthier alternative.”

 Marijuana E-Cigarette: Vaping THC To Get High

 And teens use vaping devices to do more than just vape nicotine.
 According to the Yale study, nearly one in five users has also used e-cigarettes for marijuana.
 Law enforcement officials warn parents that teens are also using these devices looking to experiment with drugs.
 Beware that e-cigs can be used to vaporize opiates, synthetic substances like flakka (an amphetamine-like drug similar to bath salts), and designer forms of “synthetic weed” such as K2 and Spice.